Corneal abrasion photophobia: Causes, Symptoms & Management

 Most simple corneal abrasions heal completely within 24–72 hours.
 The corneal epithelium regenerates rapidly.
 Photophobia typically resolves within 24–48 hours of effective treatment.

-Recurrent corneal erosion syndrome affects some patients who had prior corneal abrasions, especially those caused by sharp objects (fingernails, paper).
+Recurrent corneal erosion syndrome affects some patients — often complicated by dry eye disease — who had prior corneal abrasions, especially those caused by sharp objects (fingernails, paper).
 The incompletely healed epithelium re-erodes, causing sudden eye pain and photophobia upon waking — when the eyelid pulls off the loosely adhered epithelium.
 Treatment includes hypertonic saline drops at night, lubricating drops in the morning, and procedural options (anterior stromal puncture, PTK laser) for recalcitrant cases.

 Sources